-Website Y/N Y Intranet Y/N Y Student VLE Y/N Date published: 01-07-2021 Area/s of Intranet: Staff
+Website Y/N Υ Intranet Y/N Υ Student VLE Y/N N Date published: Area/s (Intranet: of Staff Strategies, Policies and Procedures

 Anti-Fraud and Anti-Bribery Policy

 1. Introduction

 This policy is intended to deter any actions of fraud and to guide employees and anyone acting for, or on behalf of, the College ("associated persons"), including governors, other volunteers, temporary workers, consultants and contractors, in the detection and prevention of fraud, bribery and corruption.
 The overall aims of this policy are to: